jsmolka/blog/content/posts/horizons/index.md

 > Gone without a trace<br>
 > Off the radar, out of sight<br>

-The ended relationship is affecting the narrator in a horrendous way and drives him to consider ending his own life.
-The song ends with the words _I disappear, disappear_ and thus leaves little room for interpretation.
+The ended relationship is affecting the narrator horrendously and drives him to consider suicide.
+The song ends with the words _I disappear, disappear_ and leaves little room for interpretation.
 After that, the music goes quiet for while and is then followed by the only [through-composed outro of the album](https://www.youtube.com/watch?v=m-8n9YyfBB8&t=280s).
 Its adventurous sound gives hope for a better ending to the narrator's story.

 ![](img/symbol-disappear.png)
 {.w-25}